emma-sax4/emmasax4.info/.github/contributing.md

 If you're in the process of creating a new blog post, then most likely the external link to the new blog post will fail.
 This makes sense—the blog post isn't live online yet, and that's what the link is checking for.

-Travis CI also runs a version of the HTML Proofer which skips over all internal domains and ignores LinkedIn and Digi-Key domains.
-Travis CI runs this line as an `after_success`, meaning if it breaks for any reason (timeouts, moved URLs, etc), it won't hold up any deploys.
+CircleCI also runs a version of the HTML Proofer which skips over all internal domains and ignores LinkedIn, Maasai Mara, and Digi-Key domains.
+CircleCI runs this step after building, just verifying that links are accurate.
+If a build breaks because of this, the failures can probably be solved by just rerunning the workflow.

-## Travis CI
+## CircleCI

-This repository uses Travis CI for several continuous integration tools.
-See the full `.travis.yml` [here](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.travis.yml).
+This repository uses CircleCI for several continuous integration tools.
+See the full `.circleci/config.yml` [here](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.circleci/config.yml).

 ### Tests

 This repository doesn't really have any unit or integration tests (Jekyll sites are just a host of static site files, so there's not really any functionality to test).
-However, Travis CI does check that `bundler` can install the necessary dependencies and that Jekyll can properly build the site on each pull request and each commit to the `release` branch (the default branch in this repository).
+However, CircleCI does check that `bundler` can install the necessary dependencies and that Jekyll can properly build the site on each pull request and each commit to the `release` branch (the default branch in this repository).

 ### Deployments

 Because of the use of Jekyll gems that GitHub doesn't support, this site needs to use a 3rd Party instead of GitHub Pages to compile the code.
-So, when Travis CI runs on the `release` branch, not only does it bundle all of the dependencies and build the site, but it also puts it into a special `./site` directory.
-Then, Travis CI will run a Travis Deployment to upload that directory to the `master` branch of this GitHub repository.
+So, when CircleCI runs on the `release` branch, not only does it bundle all of the dependencies and build the site, but it also puts it into a special `./_site` directory.
+Then, CircleCI will run a "deployment" to GitHub to upload that directory to the `master` branch of this GitHub repository.
 Then, GitHub Pages automatically deploys the commits in the `master` branch.
-In this way, we develop the site on a pull request, we merge source code into the `release` branch, and then Travis CI builds the code and commits that automagically to the `master` branch.
+In this way, we develop the site on a pull request, we merge source code into the `release` branch, and then CircleCI builds the code and commits that automagically to the `master` branch.
 Then GitHub Pages does their thing.

 A full deployment only takes about five to ten minutes, but depending on what was changed (HTML files, images, etc), it can take up to about fifteen minutes to propagate the changes.
 To make the changes appear faster, you can reload the entire website in incognito mode.

 ### Notifications

-Travis CI sends a Slack notification indicating the build status after each build finishes (even on pull requests).
+CircleCI sends a Slack notification indicating the build status after each build finishes (even on pull requests).
 The Slack notifications are sent to the Slack workspace [emmasax4](https://emmasax4.slack.com).
 You can ask for an invite to that workspace, but a final invite is not guaranteed.
 The workspace and notifications are set up for my personal usage, not for communciational purposes.

 ## Collections vs. Categories vs. Tags